usaid-cs/yesterday-i-learned/random.md

 1. Your watch has a timer.
 You don't need a phone to boil an egg.
 1. Raymond, your role model, got burned [at least once](https://lwn.net/Articles/730962/) by a Dropbox employee.
 1. [Out of sight, out of mind](https://www.lukew.com/ff/entry.asp?1945): people don't click on things if they are hidden behind a menu or a dropdown.
 Important things ought to be visible, and ought to be [near the bottom](https://www.lukew.com/ff/entry.asp?1927) (if designing for mobile).
-1. [Infanticide became a capital offense in Roman law in 374 AD](https://en.wikipedia.org/wiki/Infanticide), before which the babies were left in clay pots to die, which "took the responsibility away from the parents because the child would die of natural causes (...)"
 1. [Sparta](https://en.wikipedia.org/wiki/Sparta_%28modern%29) is now the capital of the region of [Laconia](https://en.wikipedia.org/wiki/Laconia), an [unremarkable](https://goo.gl/maps/nXTVeBTRVN52) part of Greece.
 1. [High car manufacturing volume accelerates the depreciation of used vehicles.](https://www.bloomberg.com/news/articles/2017-08-21/your-car-is-now-worth-less-than-you-think) Avis lost 92% of the profits failing to sell off used fleet cars.
 Recession decelerates the depreciation (or even raises the value) of used vehicles, because people keep their old vehicles, knowing they cannot afford new ones.
 But if all things are considered, why don't you think about the electric car / ridesharing revolutions more?
 1. Grocers are people who own/operate the grocery, not the people who buy groceries.